Notice of Privacy Practices

 If you request transmittal of an electronic copy of your health information to another person, you must designate in a written document signed by you the person to receive such information and where to send the information.

-BCFR may charge a reasonable cost-based fee for the supplies to create a paper copy or portable electronic media, the cost of postage in you want the portable media mailed to you.
-There are no fees for handling and retrieval.
+BCFR may charge a reasonable cost-based fee for the supplies to create a paper copy or portable electronic media, the cost of postage if you want the portable media mailed to you.
+BCFR will not charge fees for handling and retrieval.

 You have the right to request a restriction of your health information